jermnelson/Colorado-Springs-Friends-Meeting-Website/2015/eleventh-month/MinutesForMeetingForWorshipForBusiness.md

         We tentatively approve the nominees in the nominating committee report, with the request that the terms of service be listed.
-We would also like to make sure that we get regular reports on AFSC and FCNL, wherever that reporting ends up in the meeting’s structure.
+We would also like to make sure that we get regular reports on AFSC and FCNL, wherever that reporting ends up in the meeting's structure.

 6.  **Announcements: **